10 Famous Vietnamese Musicians in the 20th Century

 An Thuyen Musician.
 Photo: laodong.vn

-Musician An Thuyen (1949-2015) full name is Nguyen An Thuyen, born in Quynh Luu District, Nghe An Province, Vietnam.
-He is a famous musician, former Rector of the Military Art and Culture University; Standing Vice President of the Vietnam Musicians Association, term VII.
+Musician An Thuyen (1949-2015), whose full name is Nguyen An Thuyen, was born in Quynh Luu District, Nghe An Province, Vietnam.
+He is a famous musician, former Rector of the Military Art and Culture University, and Standing Vice President of the Vietnam Musicians Association, term VII.
 An Thuyen is also a Major General of the Vietnam People’s Army.

-Many of his songs carry the style of folk music, the soft rhythm, upgrading the traditional folk music of Vietnam to a new level.
-From the young to the old people in Vietnam loves his songs because of their smooth and sweet lyrics.
-Typically, the singer Quang Linh, who is a Hue person, sings the songs of An Thuyen very well.
+Many of his songs carry the style of folk music with a soft rhythm, upgrading the traditional folk music of Vietnam to a new level.
+From the young to the old people in Vietnam love his songs because of their smooth and sweet lyrics.
+Typically, the singer Quang Linh, a Hue person, sings the songs of An Thuyen very well.

 Quang Linh sings Ca Dao Em Va Toi ((Folk Song You and Me) of An Thuyen.

-For the valuable contributions, An Thuyen musician has won some typical awards, such as the Second Prize of the Vietnam Musicians Association with Chín Bậc Tình Yêu (Nine Levels of Love) (1992), and the State Prize for Literature and Art in 2007.
+For these valuable contributions, a Thuyen musician has won some typical awards, such as the Second Prize of the Vietnam Musicians Association with Chín Bậc Tình Yêu (Nine Levels of Love) (1992) and the State Prize for Literature and Art in 2007.

 4. Do Nhuan Musician